Our School Year in Focus - Spring Term

 As part of our commitment to Modern Foreign Languages, this year’s celebrations focused on Spanish traditions, helping pupils to deepen their understanding of the culture linked to the language they study across the school.
 Children came to school dressed in white and gold, reflecting the liturgical season, alongside the red and yellow of the Spanish flag, creating a vibrant and inclusive atmosphere.

 Pupils took part in age-appropriate flamenco workshops, led by a professional dancer.
 These sessions combined music, movement and cultural storytelling, supporting pupils’ physical development, confidence and teamwork, while broadening their cultural awareness.
+Classes also learned about traditional Epiphany customs in Spain, including making Roscón de Reyes (Kings’ Cake), helping pupils to explore symbolism, language and shared celebration through a practical, hands-on experience.

 The day also included a strong element of community responsibility.
 Children were invited to bring a small baby gift, which were later donated to local charities supporting families and babies in need, including Home-Start Spelthorne and Baby Basics.
 This provided a meaningful opportunity for pupils to learn about generosity, social responsibility and the importance of helping others.